United States Grand Prix: 1970s

 In 1971, the course was changed considerably.
-The entire lower section of the track was reconfigured, and a new section was constructed which added more than a mile to the course, lengthening it to 3.377 mi.
-It also saw a new pitlane and pit straight and three new corners (a new first, second-to last and last corners).
+The entire lower section of the track was reconfigured, and a new section was constructed to add more than a mile to the course, lengthening it to 3.377 mi.
+It also saw a new pitlane and pit straight and three new corners.
 The improvements cost nearly $2.5 million ($13 million in 2010 dollars).
-The alterations considerably heightened the driving challenge of the track, and it became even more popular than it had been with drivers, teams and fans.
-Watkins Glen had been transformed from a quick, small circuit into a fast and very tough up-and-down circuit where just about every corner was banked and long; uncommonly hard driving and maximum effort was required for almost every part of a lap.
-1971 was the first running on the completed full circuit (the circuit was not completed in time for previous races, so the completed short circuit was used) and it saw popular Frenchman François Cevert win his only Grand Prix for Tyrrell, and the biggest cash prize in Formula One: $267,000.
-1972 saw Jackie Stewart win after Emerson Fittipaldi had already won the championship at the previous race, the Italian Grand Prix at Monza.
-Cevert made it a Tyrrell 1–2.
-At this point, the race was attracting many entries; 30 drivers entered and qualified for the 1972 race.
+The alterations made the track more popular with drivers, teams, and fans.
+Watkins Glen was transformed from a quick, small circuit into a fast, tough up-and-down circuit where most corners were banked and long; hard driving and maximum effort were required throughout.
+1971 was the first running on the completed circuit, in which François Cevert won for Tyrrell, and the biggest cash prize in Formula One: $267,000.
+All of thirty drivers entered and qualified for the 1972 race, which was won by Jackie Stewart.

-Jackie Stewart, unknown to almost everyone (including his wife Helen), had planned to retire after the 1973 race.
-He had already won his third Drivers' Championship two races previously at Monza and he would be running his 100th and final Grand Prix.
+Stewart, unbeknownst to almost everyone (including his wife Helen), planned to retire after the 1973 race.
+He had won his third Drivers' Championship two races previously at Monza and he was to run his 100th and final Grand Prix.
 But during qualifying, Stewart's teammate and friend Cevert was killed.
-Going into the nearly flat out uphill Esses, Cevert lost control and struck the barrier on the left side nearly head on at 150 mph.
-The car vaulted over the barriers and Cevert was killed instantly.
-The marshals left Cevert in the car and threw a cover over the cockpit.
-A distraught Stewart and his team's manager Ken Tyrrell withdrew the team, handing the Constructors' Championship to Lotus.
+Going into the nearly flat out uphill Esses, Cevert lost control and struck the left side barrier at speed, vaulting over the barriers.
+Cevert was killed instantly.
+The marshals left his body in the car and threw a cover over the cockpit.
+A distraught Stewart and his team's manager Ken Tyrrell withdrew, ceding the Constructors' Championship to Lotus.
 Stewart retired with immediate effect.
-In the race, Swede Ronnie Peterson in a Lotus beat Briton driver James Hunt in a Hesketh-entered March to the finish by 0.6 of a second.
-American Peter Revson finished fifth at his home race.
+In the race, Ronnie Peterson in a Lotus beat James Hunt in a Hesketh-entered March to the finish by 0.6 of a second.